JorelAli/CommandAPI/README.md

             <td valign="top"><b>9.0.0</b></td>
             <td valign="top">???
 2023</td>
             <td valign="top">
+                <b>⚠️ This version is incompatible with with any plugin that used the CommandAPI version 8.7.x or below!
+(See documentation for more information)</b><br>
                 <b>New features:</b>
                 <ul>
                     <li>https://github.com/JorelAli/CommandAPI/issues/360 Made executor methods now use <code>CommandArguments</code> to allow for accessing arguments by name instead of index</li>